 As a company born in the cloud, Lunar isn’t tied down by legacy technology and believes banking customers shouldn’t be, either.
 Lunar is the perfect example of an industry disruptor, innovating the financial services industry by bringing digital-only transactions to banking.
 With as many as ten to twenty deployments a day, Lunar requires a modern log management platform that can keep up with the demands of its steady development and deployment schedule.

 The NoSQL of Log Management

-By using Humio to manage their logs to examine both application layer data and infrastructure level information, Lunar became aware of the need for a solution that gave the complete view, across all microservices — which is their chosen architecture.
-Humio gave them the collation of events both up and downstream, providing them with insights to prevent issues before they might occur.
+By using Humio to manage their logs to examine both application and infrastructure-layer data, Lunar became aware of the need for a solution that provided a complete view of its 35–40 different microservices.
+Humio gave them the collation of events both up and downstream, providing insights to prevent issues before they occur.

 Kubernetes and Humio as the Core

 While creating a new way to look at Fintech, Nissen knew modern DevOps ideas and infrastructure were needed to launch banking into the modern age.
 Humio is the heart of that effort as well.
 Most recently, Lunar started using the Humio Operator for Kubernetes.
 Doing so, said Nissen, “pushes the tough, operational aspects to the cloud provider so we can focus more on the things we care about.”
 The Operator minimizes the operational overhead of running Humio in Kubernetes.
 “It also provides us with a distributed setup out of the box, which is awesome, especially now that we can push this burden to the cloud provider of managing Kafka and Zookeeper, which are notoriously difficult to run,” Nissen said.

 At this point, all teams at Lunar are using Humio as part of the daily development routine.
 With an extension into the dashboards used around the offices, everyone can keep an eye on logs and the graphs they produce to ensure all needs are being met and everything is running smoothly.